veecle/freertos-integration/veecle-freertos-integration/README.md

 ### Rust compiler errors

 If the program uses bindings from the `veecle-freertos-sys` crate that has been excluded, then compiling fails with Rust errors.
-The `freertos-sys` crate generates the Rust bindings for FreeRTOS based on the `FreeRTOSConfig.h` file.
+The `veecle-freertos-sys` crate generates the Rust bindings for FreeRTOS based on the `FreeRTOSConfig.h` file.
 Make sure everything is properly configured so none of the required bindings gets excluded.

 [FreeRTOS-customization]: https://www.freertos.org/Documentation/02-Kernel/03-Supported-devices/02-Customization